rvaiya/warpd/README.md

   iTerm).
 The original cursor will consequently be visible in such cases, though functionality should be otherwise unaffected.

+- Wayland support has several limitations (see CAVEATS in the man page).

 # Contributions

 A special thanks to